praxis/praxis-site/docs/gettingStarted/buildingCRUD.md

   end
 ```

 Umm... well, that looks good enough, doesn't it?
 Seems we're done with our controller!
-Let's build the actual business logic shall we?
+Let's build the actual business logic, shall we?

 To do so, let's turn to our scaffolded `Post` resource in `app/v1/resources/post.rb`.
 As you can see, for now there is no extra logic other than actually creating a row in the DB and returning an instance of the resource that wraps it: